wedeling/EasySurrogate/L96_Quantized_Softmax.md

                            lamb=0.0, decay_step=10**4, decay_rate=0.9,
                            standardize_X=False, standardize_y=False, save=True)
 ```
+This is all fairly self explanatory.
+We use an in-house Artificial Neural Network (ANN) code to create a QSN.
+This consists of a feed-forward network of a specified number of layers and neurons per layer, with K separate softmax layers at the output to predict the probability mass function (pmf) of the bins, for each B_k.
+We can sample the binnumbers from these pmfs, or just take the bin with the highest probablity.
+These binnumbers are then fed to the `sampler` to randomly resample reference data from the identified bins.

 ## Training / predicting with the Quantized Softmax Network

-As mentioned, the file `tests/lorenz_96/lorenz96_quantized_softmax.py` contains the QSN applied to L96 data.
+As mentioned, the file `tests/lorenz_96/lorenz96_quantized_softmax.py` contains the QSN applied in conjunction with the L96 system.
 It contains the following flags:

 ```python
 train = True            #train the network